MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

    1. The Kernel Parameters.
    2. Resolution of the Initial Data or how granular our model should be in terms of data points.
    3. Number of iterations.
-2. __Model Estimation Takes Time__: Getting the surrogate model to a point where it is behaving like a reasonable approximation of the true objective function can take quite a few iterations, which implies more time spent to get the result.
+2. __Model Estimation Takes Time__: Getting the surrogate model to a point where it is behaving like a reasonable approximation of the true objective function can take quite a few iterations dependent on the shape of the objective function, which implies more time spent to get the result.
 3. __Naive Implementation Isn't Parallelizable By Default__: We need to add more complexity to the model to be able to parallelize the algorithm.

 Here are some FAQs in terms of the usage of the library: